andlo/ZZZtheia-ide-skill/README.md

 Skillsettings on https://home.mycroft.ai/ have one checkboks for setting auto start or not.

+## Updating
+For now, to update the THEIA IDE remove and reinstall this skill.

 ## Mark 1
 On Mark_ the firewall needs to be open.
 SSH to your mark_1 and run the follow command
 ```
 sudo ufw allow from any to any port 3000 proto tcp
 ```

-## Updating THEIA IDE
-For now, to update the THEIA IDE remove and reinstall this skill.

 ## Examples
 * "Start IDE"